 Funded by: Innovate UK

-The project focuses on developing AI solutions for law enforcement agencies to assess evidential material and improve crime detection, partially addressing the question on new opportunities for evidence and intelligence gathering.
+The project focuses on developing AI solutions for law enforcement agencies to assess evidential material and improve crime detection, aligning with the question's focus on evidence and intelligence gathering.

 We aim to conduct an assessment of the commercial viability of an innovative and discrete technology solution which can autonomously detect and respond to threats.
 Although the product usage can span multiple markets, th...